isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Survey.md

 (put actual plot)

-The sample plot illustrates the percentage of "Strongly Agree" and "Strongly Disagree" responses for the question "Enjoy Device."
-The blue bar indicates a high level of agreement, while the red bar shows a strong level of disagreement.
+The sample plot illustrates the percentage of "Strongly Agree" and "Strongly Disagree" responses among women who use wearable devices such as smart watches or bracelets (Polar, Fitbit), regarding the statement "Enjoy Device."